microsoft/pai/docs/pai-management/doc/cluster-bootup.md

 #### Use prebuild dev-box image

+##### (0) Where to run dev-box

+- If you need PAI to deploy k8s: You can run dev-box on the server, which can ssh to the machine that will deploy pai.
+You can not run dev-box on a machine in a cluster that will deploy pai in the future, as OpenPAI will restart docker daemon at k8s boot up stage and let dev-box container down.

+- If you don't need PAI to deploy k8s: You can run dev-box on a machine in a cluster that will deploy pai in the future.

 ##### (1) Run your dev-box

 Notice that `dev-box` should run on a machine outside of PAI cluster, it shouldn't run on any PAI cluster node.